willll/Saturn-SDK-GCC-SH2/README.md

 export DOWNLOADDIR=$(pwd)/download
 export PROGRAM_PREFIX=sh-

-A quick way to define them would be to run var.sh.
+A quick way to define them is to run var.sh.

 PROGRAM_PREFIX is the prefix used before the tool's name, such as: saturn-sh2-gcc, where gcc is the program, with saturn-sh2- being the prefix.